-As at 30 September 2020, the Group recorded trade receivables of \$7.9 million (2019: \$12.4 million), net of allowance for expected credit losses ("ECL") of approximately \$4.9 million (2019: \$18.2 million).
+As at 30 September 2021, the Group recorded trade receivables of \$12.0 million (2020: \$7.9 million), net of allowance for expected credit losses ("ECL") of approximately \$4.9 million (2020: \$4.9 million).

 The Group used an allowance matrix to estimate ECL for trade receivables.
-The ECL rates were based on the Group's historical loss experience of the customers, for the last 3 financial years prior to the reporting date for various customer groups that were assessed through an age analysis, adjusted for forward looking factors specific to the debtors and the economic environment which could affect the ability of the debtors to settle the trade receivables.
+The ECL rates were based on the Group's historical loss experience of the customers, for the last 3 financial years prior to the reporting date for various customer groups that were assessed through an age analysis, adjusted for forward looking factors, including their best estimate of the impact of COVID-19, specific to the debtors and the economic environment which could affect the ability of the debtors to settle the trade receivables.